TongZhou2017/itol.toolkit/README.md

 pak::pak('TongZhou2017/itol.toolkit')
 ```

-If you do not want to install `pak` package, you can use the most traditional installation method.
-However, pay attention to the installation of dependency packages.
-For a complete list of dependency packages and how to install them, see [supplementary materials](https://tongzhou2017.github.io/itol.toolkit/articles/Installation.html#problems-caused-by-dependency-packages).
+If you prefer not to use the `pak` method, you can still use the traditional installation method.<details><summary>[Click to view] Traditional method</summary> To install the stable versions, you can use the CRAN official repository.
+For development versions, you can use the GitHub repository.
+However, if you need to install packages from Bioconductor, you'll need to use the BiocManager package.

-Stable versions can be installed from CRAN official or development versions can be installed from GitHub, but dependency packages from BioConductor need to be installed using BiocManager.

 ``` r
 # install Biostrings